ole1986/a3-exile-vehicleignore/README.md

 **Please note:**

-This version (without changing it) is focused to work on *CUP Sahrani* map only.
+This version (without changing it) is a working example for *CUP Sahrani* map only.
 Please follow the instruction below to add your custom areas being ignored by the vehicle spawn script.

 ### Configuration